-Our look at the latest trends in digital media and technology and how they will impact marketing this year
+Our look at the latest trends in digital media and technology and how they will impact marketing in 2016

 What do you think will be single biggest trend in digital media and technology in 2016?